Landing Page Builder – Free Visual Website Generator

 The Hero Section

 This is the "Above the Fold" area—the first thing a visitor sees without scrolling.
 It must communicate the Unique Value Proposition (UVP) within seconds.
 A strong Hero section contains a clear, benefit-driven headline, a subheadline that expands on the offer, a high-contrast Call-to-Action (CTA) button, and a visual element (image or gradient) that reinforces the mood.
 In our builder, you can customize the background color and text alignment to ensure the Hero captures attention immediately.
-For visual impact, you can pair the solid color with a subtle CSS gradient created with our gradient generator in the exported code.
+For visual impact, you can pair the solid color with a subtle CSS gradient in the exported code.

 The Features Grid